siliconchris1973/fairytale/README.md

 ## Running
-fairytale is composed of 5 different services:
+fairytale is composed of 6 different services:
 1. app.js - main server application
 2. player.js - the mp3 player
 3. tagDbService.js - an interface to the stored tags with meta data on the mp3 files
-4. node-nfc-daemon - the nfc reader service
+4. nfcReader - the nfc reader service
-5. fileService.js - upload files
+5. fileService.js - upload files (optional you can also do this manually)
+6. ledService - drives 3 colored LEDs (optional)

+All components are in their respective subdirectory with [App-Name]-app as the directory name.

 ### Mandatory components
 #### app.js
 This is the main component.
 It listens on port 3000 and exposes it's endpoints to /api/v1/... for json and html clients.

-To start up the main application execute:
+To start up the main application with nodemon monitoring execute:

+     npm start

+To start it manually execute:

      node app.js

 #### player.js
 The MP3 Player application.
 It listens on port 3001 and exposes it's endpoint to /api/v1/player for json and html clients.

-To start the mp3 player execute:
+To start the mp3 player with nodemon monitoring execute:

+     npm start

+Without nodemon:

      node player.js